 Do The Hard Task Early

 Our daily biological clocks, known as our Circadian Rhythm, ensure that we are often at our most alert at about 10am before we suffer a mid-afternoon dip.
-The harder the tasks are, the more energy and concentration we need to complete them.
-It therefore makes sense to do the hardest and most important tasks early because trying to start them when you are tired is difficult, often resulting in people putting them off for another day.
-It is worth noting that this approach may not work best for everyone, as some people are ‘night owls’, but evidence suggest even these people get lower grades.
+The harder the task, the more energy and concentration we need to complete it.
+It therefore makes sense to do the hardest and most important tasks early , because trying to start them when you are tired is difficult, often resulting in people putting them off for another day.
+It is worth noting that this approach may not work for everyone, as some people are ‘night owls’, but evidence suggests that even these people get lower grades.

 Get a Good Night's Sleep

 The National Sleep Foundation recommend GCSE and Sixth Form Students need up to 10 hours a night.
 However, many teenagers are not getting anywhere near this, with many reporting that they sleep for less than 7 hours a night.
 Evidence suggests that those who get a good night’s sleep have far better focus, concentration and self-regulation the next day.